-Both Sport Waitakere and Harbour Sport are using Customer Relationship Management Systems (CRM).
-This gives a central place for storing and that for a particular project the steps are defined and documents attached to the relevant steps so that someone else in the organisation could deliver the project with a minimum of learning time.
+Both Sport Waitakere and Harbour Sport are using Customer Relationship

+Management Systems (CRM).
+This gives a central place for storing and maintaining all customer information.
+In addition, interactions with the customer can be recorded meaning that information about meetings, calls etc. with customers are available to everyone at the RST.